 History is also about testimony – it is an account of someone who was there.
 As we know from court testimony, witness is unreliable because it is subjective.
+The reliability of witness is affected by many things such as memory, power and politics.
 That subjectivity is also part of historiography.
 The account of the Civil War (1967-1970) would be constructed differently by different sides.
 Ultimately that subjectivity is as much as part of the history as the events themselves.

 But Why is History Important?
 I hear you ask me…

 History helps us understand change and how the society we live in came to be.
-We now live in a country that knows nothing of MKO Abiola, how can we expect people to understand the coups of 1966, and the persistent effects if they do not know of them?
+We now live in a country that knows nothing of MKO Abiola, so how can we understand the coup d’etats of 1966, and their persistent effects if we do not know of them?
 How can we argue for decolonising the mind, when there is no study of the history of the colonial enterprise?